Policy

 5.

-for state agency.
+Volunteer worked for state agency.

 a.

-termination dates was kept and updated on a regular basis.
-In case of a
+descriptions, services, and termination dates was kept and updated on a regular

-volunteer’s work related injury or illness, the employer verified that the
+basis.
+In case of a volunteer's work-related injury or illness, the employer

-specific volunteer was on the roster.
+verified that the specific volunteer was on the roster.

-tree limbs and debris from walking trails in a park.
-One volunteer received a
+worked to clear brush, tree limbs and debris from walking trails in a park.
+The

 b.